Skip to content

 Why ABA Is So Dangerous

-Tagged Pointer: Adding Version Numbers to Pointers
+Tagged Pointer: Adding a Version Number to Pointers

-On 64-bit systems, we can use the upper 16 bits of the pointer to store the version number (because on most architectures, user-space pointers only use the lower 48 bits).
+On 64-bit systems, we can use the upper 16 bits of the pointer to store the version number (since on most architectures, user-space pointers only use the lower 48 bits).
 Here is a simplified implementation:

 template <typename T>

-class TaggedPointer {
+class TaggedPtr {

 public: